 Shortly thereafter, I applied for a position at WordPerfect.
 The competition was great.
 Though I was a lot younger in those days, technology was brand new and not yet my strongpoint.
 I had however recently applied for a position at WordPerfect.
 I took the dreaded technology test as part of the application process.
 This was back in the days of DOS prompts, command line coding, formatting disks, and ASCII characters.
 It is now safe to say that I was out of my league.
 I had spent my college career using WordPerfect to write my papers, but understanding and using technical aspects was at the time a little beyond my level of expertise.
 When I made the connection between Steve and his involvement with WordPerfect, I gathered the courage to ask him if he would put in a good word for me.
 As I remember, the phone conversation started as I began to awkwardly ask for his reference when.
 He spoke to lessen my fear and responded “Mathew, say no more.
 I know what you are asking and will call Claire in the morning.”
 Claire Averett was the Human Resource director at WordPerfect at the time.

 Needless to say, I got the job and spent 8 years working at WordPerfect.
 My position at the company wasn't the first job I had post-graduation, but it was definitely the most significant.
 It led my life's work into the field of technology before the widespread use of personal computers, cell phones, and the Internet.
 I am only one of the hundreds, possibly thousands influenced for good by Steve Ashton.

-Only one of hundreds richly blessed, I will always acknowledge that Steve Ashton was and still is a miracle in my life.
+Only one of many richly blessed, I will always acknowledge that Steve Ashton was and still is a miracle in my life.

 For that I am very grateful.